Stephen Colletti: Career

 Colletti and fellow One Tree Hill castmate James Lafferty created and worked on the first season of an original comedy called Everyone Is Doing Great.
-In August 2018 Colletti and Lafferty reached a crowdfunding campaign goal to fund their first season.
-In the show, Colletti played the role of Seth Stewart, and served as a writer, editor, and producer.
+In August 2018, Colletti and Lafferty reached a crowdfunding campaign goal to fund their first season.
+On the show, Colletti played the role of Seth Stewart, and served as a writer, producer, and editor.
 He also directed one episode during the first season.
-The series made its debut on Hulu in January of 2021.
+The series made its debut on Hulu in January 2021.

+In 2022, Colletti started a podcast with his former Laguna Beach co-star Kristin Cavallari called Back to the Beach with Kristin and Stephen, in collaboration with Dear Media.
+The podcast revisited the show with behind-the-scenes commentary and special guests.